A SpaceX rocket will soon crash into the moon after ‘chaotic orbit’ for 7 years, experts say

 “I’ve always been hopeful for one to hit the moon because we really don’t learn anything from the other cases,” he said.

-Once he saw on Jan.
+Once he saw Jan.
 14 that the rocket was expected to crash into the moon, Gray reached out to a group of astronomers to confirm that the data was correct.
 He noted the group consisted of several amateur-level astronomers in the United States and Europe who “do professional-level work” — and that their observations matched with his.

 “When a couple of them sent in their results, they confirmed the initial data and made the actual impact time and location considerably more certain,” Gray said.